PopicLab/insilicoSV/docs/example_use_cases.md

 ```

 ### Example 3 - Editing reference with known SVs
 To edit an input reference file with a known set of variants the user can provide them in a VCF file.
-The events in the VCF must be non-overlapping.
-All single-interval and dispersion-based predefined variant types are supported for this use case (i.e., DEL, DUP, INV, INS, dDUP, INV_dDUP, TRA, INVdup, and SNP).
-For insertions, VCF records may be specified with the insertion sequence given in an INFO field called `INSSEQ` (provided a matching header line is included as well).
-All VCF records are expected to include an info field `SVTYPE` to record variant type.
+The predefined variant types supported for this use case are DEL, DUP, INV, INS, dDUP, INV_dDUP, TRA_UNBALANCED, INVdup,
+and SNP.
+For insertions, VCF records may be specified with the insertion sequence given in an INFO field called `INSSEQ`
+(provided a matching header line is included as well).
+All VCF records are expected to include an info field `SVTYPE`
+to record variant type.
 The commandline call to perform this reference edit is:
 ```yaml
 # YAML config file
 sim_settings: